Open in App

 Illustration

-You are learning about Declaratives.
+You are learning about declaratives.

 The funny thing is, the sentence you just read is an example of a declarative sentence!
 But do you know what a declarative actually is and why it is used?
-Don’t worry if not … In this explanation we will look at Declaratives in relation to speech acts, and the effects they have, and look at declarative sentences and the different ways you can form them.
+Don’t worry if not … In this explanation we will look at declaratives in relation to speech acts, and the effects they have, and look at declarative sentences and the different ways you can form them.

 What is a Speech Act?